lin-zhou/Octosmash-v.2/TO-DO.md

 * Make knockback smoother
 * Improve shielding system

-## Optional, but nice to have
+## Optional, likely to implement
-These are a couple of nifty things that I might reasonably get to:
+* Be able to replay the game without choosing characters again (and without that pesky lag from Octosmash 110)
 * Support more than two players
 * Create a menu screen so that players can navigate the game dynamically
-* Allow players to map their own controls
-* Be able to replay the game without choosing characters again (and without that pesky lag from Octosmash 110)
-* Healing items/items in general
 * Sound/music
+* Healing items
 * Multiple lives + respawning (and being able to choose number of stocks to play)

+ ## Optional, somewhat likely to implement
+* Allow players to map their own controls
+* Different backgrounds for main game
+* Other items (projectiles)

 ## Aesthetic Cleaning
 Just because I want the game to look nice: